 8 Great Places to Visit in Northumberland England

-Romans built another wall 20 years later (142 AD) north in Scotland—called the Antonine Wall—but they retreated back to Hadrian’s Wall, and then abandoned Britannia altogether in the 5th century.
+Romans built another wall 20 years later (142 AD) north in Scotland—called the Antonine Wall—but they retreated back to Hadrian’s Wall and ultimately abandoned Britannia altogether in the 5th century.

 To support Hadrian’s Wall and the northern frontier of the Roman empire, there were many Roman forts.
 Two excellent fort sites are Vindolanda and Vercovicium (Housesteads).
 Vindolanda is operated by a charitable trust which operates a museum (including the Vindolanda Tablets and a remarkable collection of preserved leather goods), owns an extensive property of Roman ruins, and annually hosts volunteer archaeologists.
 Housesteads is an English Heritage site with great examples of barracks, toilets, and a hospital.

 Hexham is a convenient base town to stay for visiting these Roman forts, Hadrian’s Wall, and other Northumberland destinations.
-During the summer season, a tourist bus operates among these local sites.
+During the summer season, a tourist bus runs between these attractions.
 The bus route is numbered AD122, 122 being the year that the Emperor Hadrian visited this area and oversaw the construction of the border wall.

 Northumberland National Park: Hadrian’s Wall, Housesteads, and Vindolanda are all located in Northumberland National Park, which will house an upcoming state-of-the-art visitor centre called The Sill.